chuanqisun/99f-2025/README.md

-# Rock Talk

-Prototype for human-rock interaction
+# 99F One Off Experiment